ioccc-src/winner/bin/README.md

 that you use the `-h` option on it first.

 There are some scripts that are invoked by the [bin/md2html.cfg](%%REPO_URL%%/bin/md2html.cfg) file but some of these tools can be directly invoked as well, should you wish to see their output or if you have some odd need to do so.

 <div id="add-dir">
 ### [add-dir.sh](%%REPO_URL%%/bin/add-dir.sh)
 </div>

-This tool is used my the [Judges](../judges.html) as part of the final steps to announce a new winning IOCCC entry.
+This tool is used by the [Judges](../judges.html) as part of the final steps to announce a new winning IOCCC entry.

 Usage: